ovahsen/Do-Taxi-Drivers-Take-Fastest-Route/README.md

 To get started with Jupyter Notebook, check out their website, and then run jupyter-lab in your terminal to get going.

 https://jupyter.org/

+To use the notebook, start Jupyter lab and open it directly.